KaeroDot/GOLPI/lv_process/read_me.txt

 //
 // LV Process DLL interface is free software: you can redistribute it and/or modify
 // it under the terms of the GNU Lesser General Public License as published
-// by the Free Software Foundation, either version 3 of the License, or
+// by the Free Software Foundation, version 3.
-// (at your option) any later version.
 //
 // LV Process DLL interface is distributed in the hope that it will be useful,
 // but WITHOUT ANY WARRANTY; without even the implied warranty of